Roe Valley Leisure Centre

 In 2005, Council entered a public/private partnership with Competition Line UK for the provision of our fitness suite facilities.
 Through this agreement we are able to provide up to date equipment in a modern environment that is a pleasure to train in.
 More information about the fitness suite can be obtained through the facilities pages or by clicking here.

 Since June 2007, the Centre has been Quest Resgistered - Quest is the UK Quality Scheme for Sport and Leisure.
 It is a tool for continuous improvement, designed primarily for the management of leisure facilities and leisure development.
 Quest defines industry standards and good practice and encourages their ongoing development and delivery within a customer focused management framework.
 The work done in achieving this award is testament to the dedication and hard work of the staff at RVLC.
 Such hard work was further rewarded in June 2009 when, following assessment, the centre was awarded the status of "highly commended" which confirmed the staff's dedication to the process of continuous improvement.
+The centre has since retained this accrediatation in 2011 and 2014.

 For more information on Quest, click on the logo.